atticuscornett/AtmosWeather/README.md

 ## Latest Code (Unstable, Not Recommended)
-By downloading the repository files, you can build the latest code on your machine using CapacitorJS (for the Android version) or using Electron in the `electron` folder (for all desktop versions).
+By downloading the repository files, you can build the latest code on your machine by following the instructions in the Development section.
-Node and npm are required to build the latest code.

-To run Electron version:
-1. Download node libraries with `npm install`
-2. Run the app with `npm start`

-To run Android version:
-1. Sync the project with `npx cap sync`
-2. Build and run the app in Android Studio.

 # <a name="goals"></a>Project Goals
 ### Minimum Bloat